OpenTTD/OpenTTD/readme.txt

 ---- -----------------

 OpenTTD has a lot of features going beyond the original TTD emulation.
-Currently there is unfortunately no comprehensive list of features.
-You could check the features list on the web, and some optional features can be controlled through the Configure patches dialog.
+Unfortunately, there is currently no comprehensive list of features, but there is a basic features list on the web, and some optional features can be controlled through the Configure Patches dialog.
 We also implement some features known from TTDPatch (http://www.ttdpatch.net/).

 Several important non-standard controls:

 * Use Ctrl to place presignals
-* Ctrl-d toggles double mode on win32
+* Ctrl-D toggles double mode in the Windows version
 * Ingame console.
 More information at http://wiki.openttd.org/index.php/OpenTTDDevBlackBook

 6.0) Configuration File:
 ---- -------------------
-The configuration file for OpenTTD (openttd.cfg) is in a simple windows-like .INI format.
+The configuration file for OpenTTD (openttd.cfg) is in a simple Windows-like .INI format.
 It's mostly undocumented.
-Almost all settings can be changed ingame by using the 'Configure patches' window.
+Almost all settings can be changed ingame by using the 'Configure Patches' window.

 7.0) Compiling: